 - Since index-based ETFs are invested in markets, you can choose specific sectors.
 For example, you can choose ETFs that specialize in financial stocks, industrial stocks, healthcare stocks, energy stocks, and many other groups.

 Much like investing in individual stocks, you can spread a small amount of money across several different ETFs.
 This is an investment strategy that, given enough time, should pay off without you getting too involved in the details.
 Plus, it fits just about anybody’s risk tolerance.

-Investing In Stocks Doesn’t Have To Be Complicated
+Stock Trading Doesn’t Have To Be Complicated

 As you can see, there’s nothing especially complicated or even magical about how to invest in stocks.
 It’s a matter of knowing the process, then following all the steps along the way.